Hw-chen/jupyterfeappv/README.md

 When using notebook, paste the client.py to start

-Now feappv('someString') in notebook will send the string and for now, the server will return hello world !
+feappv('someString') in notebook will now send the string to server, and the server will return hello world !